Meet our marathon runners

 Now we aren’t saying sign up for 26.2 miles – but there’s lots of opportunities out there to get active, and get involved in your local community at the same time.
-In fact, that’s exactly why we partner with parkrun UK, because we’re all about community togetherness.

 Whether you’re a walker or runner, fast or slow, you can join your community parkrun and take part in free, timed 5k events every Saturday morning.
 And with the summer in sight, it’s a great time to get re-energised and reconnected with the place you call home.